Transport-Environment/atm_and_contrail_avoidance/README.md

 - `data/gridded_forcing/monthly_sum_XX.nc`: Netcdf files containing the annual monthly forcing in month XX
 - `data/gridded_forcing/annual_sum.nc`: Netcdf file containing the annual forcing sum
 - `data/hourly_totals_by_region.pq`: Parquet file containing by region statistics
+- Spatiotemporal grid:
+  - For ERA5’s **regular lat–lon grid**, ECMWF explicitly state that the latitude and longitude coordinates are **gridpoint locations**, i.e. *points* in space (the “centre” of the grid cell if you visualize it as tiles), not cell edges (https://confluence.ecmwf.int/display/CKB/ERA5%3A%2BWhat%2Bis%2Bthe%2Bspatial%2Breference)
+  - Vertical levels: the “37 pressure levels” are standard pressure surfaces (e.g. 300 hPa, 250 hPa, …),
+  - Standard ADS-B altitude information is also barometric
+  - Accordingly, CoCiP's gridded forcing outputs and gridded CoCip outputs are also barometric altitudes - even when given in meters
+  - The altitudes are again treated as level mid-points
+  - The **time information is a sightly different story**: “Time stamps (e.g. 00:00) represent the end of the preceding 1-hour period for accumulated/averaged ERA5 variables.”
+So, hour 0 reprsents a temporal average from 23:00 (previous day) to 00:00 - so it is not cell-centered but edge-centered

 #### Original parquet file structure provided by ICL
 | No. | Column                           | Description                                                                                                                                                               | Units |